 NEM is still fairly new, and any cryptocurrency so young will suffer from a great amount of risk, ups and downs.
 Not only that, but there is still no roadmap set in stone, so we’ll just have to wait and see.

 Some speculators are calling NEM “the sleeping giant”.
-Built from scratch to avoid the same pitfalls as other bitcoin forks that become nothing more than “just another altcoin”, NEM’s future looks full of promise.
-Its value is rising and exciting projects are coming to the platform that make full use of its ability to trade not only currency, but also assets.
+Built from scratch to avoid the same pitfalls as other bitcoin forks that become nothing more than “just another altcoin”, NEM’s future may have promise.
+Its value rose from the start, and new projects are coming to the platform that make full use of its ability to trade not only currency, but also assets.